seek4science/seek/tech/api/descriptions/listProjects.md

-The **listProjects** operation returns a JSON object containing a list of all the Projects to which the authenticated user has access.
+The **listProjects** operation returns a JSON object containing a list of all the Projects to which the authenticated user has accesss.